Utah ski resorts giddy over Olympic bid, worried by DUI law

 MORE RECORD VISITS?

-The first of Utah’s 14 ski resorts planned to open the day before Thanksgiving as the industry aims to set a visitation record for the third consecutive season.
+Brighton planned to open on the Tuesday before Thanksgiving, the first of Utah’s 14 ski resorts to open for the season.
+Several others are planning to open the day before Thanksgiving as the industry aims to set a visitation record for the third consecutive season.

 Fueled by above average snowfall, the state registered nearly 4.6 million skier days last winter, surpassing nearly 4.5 million the year before, according to Ski Utah figures.